zhihungchen/FittedIn/DEPLOYMENT_CHANGES.md

 ## Summary

-This document summarizes the changes made to support manual deployment using `setup.sh` and Docker-based Nginx setup.
+This document summarizes the changes made to support manual deployment using `setup.sh` with **host-based Nginx on EC2** and Docker Compose used **only for PostgreSQL and pgAdmin**.

 ## Changes Made